maria2018.nbphotography-0979

 Give yourself permission to be happy.

-And compulsiveness around food, TV, your cell phone and other things will get better too, because those things do not make you happy either.
-They numb you and distract you and that is very different.
-The body will show you in ways of poor health, nervousness, bad sleep and mental fog that say “this is not feeling good”
+If thinking about bliss leads you to food, TV, your cell phone, and other things, try again.
+Start a list of alternative items that are outside the things you use to escape.
+Eventually, you’ll find that those things do not make you happy.
+The body will show you in ways of poor health, nervousness, bad sleep, and mental fog that says, “This is not feeling good.”

 Coach Maria Marcano